vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 There are a few things that you must have before you begin installing Tanzu Application Platform:

-* **Hardware**: A PC or Laptop with a modern Intel i7 or AMD Ryzen 7 processor (or better).
-You'll need 8 threads, 16GB of RAM, and 40 GB of free disk space at your disposal.
+* **Hardware**: A computer with a modern Intel i7 or AMD Ryzen 7 processor (or better).
+You'll need 8 threads, 16 GB of RAM, and 40 GB of free disk space at your disposal.
-* **Operating System**: Windows 10 Pro, Enterprise, or Education, or MacOS (_coming soon_), or Ubuntu 20.04 LTS (_coming soon_).
+* **Operating System**: Windows 10 Pro, Enterprise, or Education, or MacOS, or Ubuntu 20.04 LTS.
 You'll also need administrator access to this system.
 * **Software**: You'll need [Minikube](https://minikube.sigs.k8s.io/docs/start/) (a laptop friendly version of Kubernetes), [Kubectl](https://kubernetes.io/docs/tasks/tools/) (the command-line tool used to work with Kubernetes).
 * **Accounts**: You’ll need the username and password for your [Docker Hub](https://hub.docker.com/) account and the username and password for your account on the [Tanzu Network](https://network.pivotal.io) (registration is free).
 * **Time**: You'll need about 1 hour (but this can vary depending on your network, processor, RAM, etc.).
 * **Network**: A stable internet connection capable of at least 30 Mb/s download and 10 Mb/s upload.

+_For a full list of system requirements, see the [official documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-prerequisites.html)._

 ## Stage 1: Install the Tanzu CLI.

 To begin the installation of the Tanzu Application Platform you must first install the `tanzu` command-line tool that you’ll use to install the Tanzu Application Platform and interact with it.
 This guide assumes you have not installed the `tanzu` tool previously.
-If you have installed the same version of the tanzu cli tool in the past, you can skip this step.
-The instructions for updating (replacing) older versions can be found in the [TAP documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-tanzu-cli.html).
+If you have installed the same version of the `tanzu` cli tool in the past, you can skip this step.
+The instructions for updating (replacing) older versions can be found in the [official documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-tanzu-cli.html).

 1. Download the Tanzu CLI from the [Tanzu Application Platform page on the Tanzu Network](https://network.pivotal.io/products/tanzu-application-platform/).